-We analyze behavioral responses to wealth taxation, estimating the causal effects of a unique municipal wealth tax reform in Norway.
-We exploit variation from the singleperiod municipal reform reducing the marginal tax rate (MTR) on wealth exclusively in the northern Norwegian municipality of Bø from 0.85% to 0.35%, since 2021.
+We analyze behavioral responses to intensive margin variation in wealth tax rates, estimating the causal effects of a unique municipal wealth tax reform in Norway.
+We exploit variation from the single-period municipal reform reducing the marginal tax rate (MTR) on wealth exclusively in the northern Norwegian municipality of Bø from 0.85% to 0.35%, since 2021.
 Mimicking the behaviour of a tax haven, Bø represents the first municipality to unilaterally reduce the municipal wealth tax rate since the establishment of wealth taxation in Norway in 1892.
 We document a significant 66.6% increase in average taxable wealth in response to a 1 percentage point drop in the wealth tax rate.
 The elasticity of taxable wealth increases to 71.6% when focusing exclusively on wealth taxpayers.
-We also estimate a significant but more modest 10.3% jump in the weighted mass of wealth taxpayers in the treated municipality.
-Non-real effects of the reform dominate: mobility of wealthy taxpayers appears as the major behavioral response to the change in the net tax rate, accounting for a staggering 79% of the post-treatment total net wealth in the treated municipality (up from 19% in the pre-reform period).
-These results emerge in a context with third-party reported wealth data with negligible measurement error, limited evidence of bunching, highly enforced residence-based wealth taxation, and a low degree of out-migration rates.
+We also estimate a significant but more modest 10.3%jump in the weighted mass of wealth taxpayers in the treated municipality.
+Migration effects of the reform dominate: internal mobility of wealthy taxpayers appears as the major behavioral response to the change in the net tax rate, accounting for a large portion of the post-treatment total net wealth in the treated municipality.
+These results emerge in a context of third-party reported wealth data with minimal measurement error, limited evidence of bunching, highly enforced residence-based wealth taxation, and negligible out-migration rates.